rbanteng1/GitHub-portfolio/README.md

 **June 2024 – Present**

 - Organization Formation: Contribute to the creation and structuring of the organization, defining the objectives and mission of WiCyS West Africa to promote women in the cybersecurity field.
-- Strategy Development: Participate in the development of initial strategies to attract and support women in the cybersecurity sector across West Africa.
 - Program Implementation: Assist in setting up awareness and training programs aimed at encouraging women to pursue careers in cybersecurity.
 - Partnership Building: Seek out and establish connections with potential partners, including universities, tech companies, and government organizations, to support WiCyS initiatives.